pollen-robotics/otis/README.md

 - forward: 40 µs
 - inverse: 55 µs

+## Mechanics (CAD)

+You can get acces to all CAD file on our OnShape account => https://cad.onshape.com/documents/bc0741d6e41e05a3a7a83404/

 ## Licence

 The software is open-sourced and released under an [Apache License v2.0](./software/LICENSE).